 Before you get to plan and install your new and beautiful paver patio you might have to remove some concrete slabs first in order to make room and to be able to prepare the foundation for the new structure.
 The best way to remove old concrete slabs is, from our experience, with a sedge hammer.
-It’s lighter than a jackhammer and more easy to operate as well.
+It’s lighter than a jackhammer and a lot easier to operate as well.
 It’s also very effective if you’re dealing with a standard patio.

 It’s entirely possible to not have to deal with old concrete slabs and already existing patios and that’s great, especially if you’re planning to lay a flagstone pathway in your backyard.
 That’s pretty easy to do and you don’t need much for the project.
 Well, you obviously require flagstone slabs and you might need the help of a professional to decide the amount you’ll actually have to buy.
 In addition to that, you’ll also need some sand and shovels plus plenty of time.